-The Vice President for Race and Equity Policy will lead American Progress’ efforts to develop, communicate, and move toward implementing policy ideas that provide a new way forward for a range of equity challenges in an increasingly diverse America, with a particular focus on race and equity.
+The Senior Director or Vice President for Race and Equity Policy will lead American Progress’ efforts to develop, communicate, and move toward implementing policy ideas that provide a new way forward for a range of equity challenges in an increasingly diverse America, with a particular focus on race and equity.
 The Vice President will create a team work plan and clear annual objectives with measurable outcomes.
 They will coordinate policy analysis and substantial research and writing for the team, while also working regularly on relevant ideas and issues with other American Progress teams.
-The VP will also manage the team’s relationships with outside stakeholders, including ally organizations, policymakers, and the media.
+The Senior Director or Vice President will also manage the team’s relationships with outside stakeholders, including ally organizations, policymakers, and the media.

 This leader will have the opportunity to further build and manage a dynamic, high-performing team from the ground up.
 They will think strategically about turning ideas into action, working with the team and collaborating with other policy teams at American Progress—as well as in coalition with other organizations in this space.
 This leader will also need to raise funds, commensurate with the strategy and build-out plan developed.
 The ideal candidate will have a strong command and understanding of America’s racial history and structural inequality; facility with government institutions at the local, state, or federal level; executive or legislative branch experience; and relationships with key players in the field.

 - Provide day-to-day management for the Race and Equity team and develop its policy research and communications agenda.